-I've recently embarked on some exciting (pro bono) writing and editing work for a small non-profit organization in Vancouver's Downtown Eastside.
+I've recently embarked on some exciting and fulfilling work for a small non-profit organization in Vancouver's Downtown Eastside.
 Some of the work involves revisions to their website, which needs quite a bit of TLC.
-Once the site is more polished, I'll link it in a post and say more about the wonderful things this organization is doing.

-In the meantime, let's have a look at the websites of two large, not-for-profit funding organizations: the United Way (British Columbia Division) and the Vancouver Foundation.
+On a related note, let's have a look at the websites of two much larger, not-for-profit funding organizations: the United Way (British Columbia Division) and the Vancouver Foundation.
 On the whole, the main web content of both sites does a fine job of conveying seriousness and professionalism.
 The passages I want to look at come from job postings for upcoming positions within the organizations.

 Does anyone else out there read job descriptions (just for the hell of it) and find most of them clunky and/or confusing?
 Maybe it's because they're temporary documents and thus aren't given much care and attention.
 Maybe employers are trying to cram as many descriptors of their ideal candidate as possible into the text.
 Maybe the presence of a lot of "sophisticated" (or hip, or politically correct, etc.) vocabulary is valued more highly than overall clarity.
 I'm not sure.
 (Maybe I should just be grateful I'm not desperately looking for work and am at leisure to nitpick about other people's writing!)